 Securing the right personal protective equipment to address the hazards at your worksite is only the beginning of creating a safe work environment.

-Tip 3 – Have employees regularly inspect PPE and replace as needed.
+Have employees regularly inspect PPE and replace as needed.
 These inspections are just as important as daily walkaround equipment inspections.
 PPE only improves safety if it is functioning properly.

-Our team would be happy to help you assess your PPE needs, make recommendations on the best protective equipment, and help you develop a safety plan to ensure its proper use.
+If you are in need of PPE, our team would be happy to help you assess your PPE needs, make recommendations on the best protective equipment, and help you develop a safety plan to ensure its proper use.
 Contact us today to get started.